 The Museum’s summer internship is a unique opportunity to learn about Museum operations in a hands-on way.
 Each intern is assigned a special project related to one of the Museum’s departments and is mentored by a senior staff member.
 Every Wednesday afternoon, interns visit a museums or cultural institution for a behind-the-scenes look at current exhibitions(s) and to hear from their staff on how museums work.
 Summer interns are required to work a minimum of three days.
 The internship is unpaid but college credit is possible.

-Applications are accepted on a rolling basis.
-Priority is given to those who apply before these deadlines.
+Priority is given to those applicants who apply before the following deadlines.
 Internships are unpaid.

 Please send your resume and a cover letter outlining your interest in the Museum, the kind of intern work you would like to do and your educational background.
 Most interns are expected to work Sundays and some evenings.